-Whoever is paying tuition will need the invoice number to pay online (check or credit card) or must take the invoice to the cashier's office (with cash, check or credit card).
+Whoever is paying tuition will need the invoice number to pay online (bank account withdrawal or credit card) or at the cashier's office (cash, check or credit card).
 Note: Returned checks will result in a charge of \$25.

 When paying by Marketplace, the center will be notified of payment.
 However, families paying at the cashier's office must bring the receipt to the Lab School so that credit for payment can be given.
 The receipt should include the parent's/guardian's name and the invoice number that was paid on.
-Failure to supply a receipt for tuition paid at the cashier's office by the 25th of that month may result in a late fee.
-Please remember to pay the oldest invoice number first to avoid being sent to collections.
+Failure to supply a receipt for tuition paid at the cashier's office by the 20th of that month may result in a late fee.
+Please remember to pay the oldest invoice number first.

 Tuition is not prorated for vacation or other absences, or for center closures.
-Center closures were taken into account when tuition rates were set to keep monthly tuition amounts consistent for accounting purposes.
+Center closures were considered when tuition rates were set to keep monthly tuition amounts consistent for accounting purposes.
 Tuition will be prorated for withdrawal with two weeks written notice.
-Families must be current on tuition, or following a payment plan set up in advance to re-enroll for the new school year.
+Families must be current on tuition or following a payment plan set up in advance to re-enroll for the new school year.